SeannieLim/WebPortfolio/README.md

   - Display the number of commits on the master branch for each repository.
   - Links to GitHub repositories for detailed exploration.

+  ## Application Architecture

+The web portfolio is built using a modern and scalable architecture to ensure performance, maintainability, and extensibility.
+Below is an overview of the application's architecture:

+### Frontend

+- **Framework**: The frontend is developed using a combination of HTML5, CSS3, and JavaScript.
+- **Responsive Design**: The portfolio is designed with a mobile-first approach, ensuring optimal viewing experience across various devices and screen sizes.
+- **API Integration**: Utilizes the YouTube API and GitHub API to fetch and display dynamic content such as videos and repositories.

+### Data Flow

+1. **User Interaction**: Users interact with the frontend UI to browse through different sections like Home, About Me, Resume, and integrations with YouTube and GitHub.
+2. **API Calls**: When required, the frontend makes API calls to fetch data from the YouTube API and GitHub API.
+3. **Data Display**: The fetched data is then displayed dynamically on the respective sections of the portfolio.

 ## Technologies Used

 - HTML5